 SPACE IS THE PLACE!

+Blackspace offers teens of African descent free workshops in the digital and creative arts.
 To stay in touch and for more updates, join our mailing list

-Panny got you down?
+Check out some of our youth-produced projects!
 Listen to the relaxing vibrations of our LoFi Hip Hop album DurhamFi, inspired by our home the City of Durham, created in collaboration with Discover Durham and produced by Blackspace youth.
 Click image below or click here to stream on Spotify (album art Durham-based Black woman illustrator & animator @bunny_fart).

 Check out Blackspace’s album Revenge of the Afronauts, Executive Produced by J Rowdy and mixed by Blackspace youth under the guidance of producer and sound engineer Rem.
 REVENGE is an album of original, refreshing North Carolina Hip Hop.
 Click here to listen to a podcast of the Afronauts on NPR/WUNC’s The State of Things talking about the album.
 Stream the album on Soundcloud here.